Skip to content

 supportsMemorySnapshots: true # vSphere: true, Libvirt: varies

-supportsLinkedClones: true # Both: true
+supportsLinkedClones: true # vSphere/Proxmox; Libvirt: no

-supportsImageImport: true # Both: true
+supportsImageImport: true # vSphere/Proxmox; Libvirt: stub

 supportedDiskTypes: ["thin", "thick"]